Settling Small Estates

 The Small Estate Affidavit

 Washington law permits the use of a small estate affidavit in certain circumstances.
-Before using a small estate affidavit, you should first ask whether the deceased friend or family member had more than $100,000 in probate assets.
+Before using a small estate affidavit, you should first ask whether the deceased person had less than $100,000 in probate assets.
 If they did, you can probably use this process.
 However, you should also ask whether they owned any real property (i.e., land or real estate).
 If the answer is “yes,” then using a small estate affidavit may not be the best choice.
 While a small estate affidavit may be used for a decedent who had real property, the affidavit cannot be used to transfer title to the real property.
 Furthermore, the equity in the real property is used toward the $100,000 calculation.
 Therefore, it is rare when you could or would want to use the small estate affidavit process if your loved one died with real property.
 In those cases, you'll probably need a probate.

 If you decide to use the small estate affidavit and present it to a person or financial institution that is holding the assets of your loved one, that person or financial institution is supposed to deliver the asset to you.
 The person or financial institution that held the asset will be discharged and released from any liability in the same way as if it had been dealing directly with the personal representative of an estate.
 The holder of the asset has no obligation to inquire into the truth of the material in the affidavit, however, he or she cannot ignore facts known to be untrue.